decodelabs/glitch/README.md

 ### Better tools for when things go wrong

-Glitch is a standalone PHP package designed to improve error handling and inspection when developing your applications.
+Glitch is a standalone PHP package designed to dramatically improve error handling and inspection when developing your applications.

 The project aims to provide deep data inspection tools and an Exception handling interface.

+_Get news and updates on the [DecodeLabs blog](https://blog.decodelabs.com)._

+---

 ![v0.15.0 interface](docs/v0.15.0.png)